ElmoDFGD/ElmoRim/README.md

 ### Gameplay Guide

 ElmoRim is centered around vanilla content.
-As such, anyone familiar with Skyrim should be able to jump right in and start playing after reading about the mods listed below:
+As such, anyone familiar with Skyrim should be able to jump right in and start playing after reading about the mods listed below (and visiting their nexus page!):

  #### ElmoRim Control scheme
   - The ElmoRim keyboard control scheme might seem a bit unorthodox at a glance.
 It is inspired by the excellent [Streamlined Skyrim](https://github.com/TerribleBrad/Streamlined-Skyrim/blob/main/README.md) modlist and offers a compact layout.
 While it certainly can be modified, it is recommended that users give it a try.
 Much thought has gone into tweaking the controls to allow quick and easy access to all necessary actions.